 When forming a business in New York, there are lots of decisions you will have to make.
-If you decide that an LLC is the right format for your business, there are a few steps which you are required to follow to ensure that it has been formed and processed correctly.
+If you decide that an LLC is a right format for your business, there are a few steps that you are required to follow to ensure that it has been formed and processed correctly.
 All states have different requirements when it comes to LLC formation, and New York is no different.
 Be sure to check you have completed all steps for your required state when going through the formation process.

 In this guide, we will be looking at the steps of how to create an LLC in the state of New York.
 Although this may seem a bit daunting at first, if you follow each step, the process may seem a little simpler.